mukhtarB/CRUD-REST-API---NodeJs_Express_and_Mongodb/README.md

   API endpoint => https://crud-rest-api-app.herokuapp.com/api/post-to-db

-  Accepts json data modelled after the schema through the post verb. & creates an entry with it. - at /api/post-to-db route.
+  Accepts json data modelled after the schema through the POST verb. & creates an entry with it. - at /api/post-to-db route.

  - Reading all database documents: